 - ID tokens and access tokens

-If you want to create your first portable (ASP.NET Core) web apps that sign in users, follow this quickstart:
+If you want to create your first portable (ASP.NET Core) web app that signs in users, follow this quickstart:

-As a second phase you can also enable your application to call Web APIs on behalf of the signed-in user.
-This next phase is a different scenario, which you'll find in Web App calls Web APIs
+As a second phase, you can enable your application to call web APIs on behalf of the signed-in user.
+This next phase is a different scenario, which you'll find in Web app that calls web APIs.

-Adding sign-in to a web app is about protecting the web app, and validating a user token, which is what middleware libraries do.
-In the case of .NET, this scenario does not require yet the Microsoft Authentication Libraries (MSAL), which are about acquiring a token to call protected APIs.
-The authentication libraries will only be introduced in the follow-up scenario when the web app needs to call web APIs.
+Adding sign-in to a web app is about protecting the web app and validating a user token, which is what middleware libraries do.
+In the case of .NET, this scenario does not yet require the Microsoft Authentication Library (MSAL), which is about acquiring a token to call protected APIs.
+Authentication libraries will be introduced in the follow-up scenario, when the web app needs to call web APIs.

-- During the application registration, you'll need to provide one, or several (if you deploy your app to several locations) Reply URIs.
-In some cases (ASP.NET/ASP.NET Core), you'll need to enable the ID token.
-Finally you'll want to set up a sign-out URI so that your application reacts to users signing-out.
+- During the application registration, you'll need to provide one or several (if you deploy your app to several locations) reply URIs.
+In some cases (ASP.NET and ASP.NET Core), you'll need to enable the ID token.
+Finally, you'll want to set up a sign-out URI so that your application reacts to users signing out.

-- In the code for your application, you'll need to provide the authority to which you web app delegates sign-in.
-You might want to customize token validation (in particular in ISV scenarios).
+- In the code for your application, you'll need to provide the authority to which your web app delegates sign-in.
+You might want to customize token validation (in particular, in partner scenarios).

 - Web applications support any account types.
-For more info, see Supported account types.
+For more information, see Supported account types.